goccmack/gogll/Readme.md

 Copyright 2019 Marius Ackerman.

 # GoGLL
-Gogll generates a matching lexer and parser from one grammar in Go.
+Gogll generates Go code for a matching lexer and parser from one input grammar.

 The generated lexer is a linear-time finite state automaton FSA [[Grune et al 2012](#Grune-et-al-2012)].
 The lexer ignores whitespace.

-The parser is a clustered nonterminal parser (CNP) following [[Scott et al 2019](#Scott-et-al-2019)].
+The generated parser is a clustered nonterminal parser (CNP) following [[Scott et al 2019](#Scott-et-al-2019)].
 CNP is a version of generalised LL parsing (GLL) [[Scott & Johnstone 2016](#Scott-et-al-2016)].
 GLL parsers can parse all context free (CF) languages.

 Gogll accepts grammars in markdown files, which is very useful for documentation.
-The grammar is no longer separate from the language documentation.
-For example: see [gogll's own grammar](gogll.md).
+For example: see
+[gogll's own grammar](gogll.md).

-GLL has worst-case cubic time and space complexity but linear complexity for all LL(1) productions [[Scott-et-al-2016](#Scott-et-al-2016)].
+GLL has worst-case cubic time and space complexity but linear complexity for all LL(1) productions [[Scott et al 2016](#Scott-et-al-2016)].
 A project in which gogll is currently used first used [gocc](https://github.com/goccmack/gocc) to compile an LR-1 grammar.
 GoGLL compiles this real-world query language grammar faster than gocc.
 See the table below.